utoni/mingw-w64-dpp/README.md

 This project uses a very very rudimentary CRT for C and C++ projects.
 Please keep in mind that depending on what you want to do the CRT may lack features you are familiar with.
+Usually this will manifest in linker errors such as undefined references.
-Usually copy&pasting them from various online sources should be sufficient.
+Most of the time copy&pasting missing libc/libgcc functions from various online sources should be sufficient.

-Remember: The CRT and CRT++ **sets a driver unload function** meaning that code .e.g.:
+Remember: The CRT/CRT++ **set a driver unload function** meaning that code .e.g.:

 ```C
 NTSTATUS MyDriverEntry(_In_ struct _DRIVER_OBJECT * DriverObject, _In_ PUNICODE_STRING RegistryPath)